arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 ### Shrinkers
 A last little note before getting our hands dirty.<br/>
 I mentioned that, when PBT libraries find a counterexample, they narrow down it to the minimum relevant value, to simplify your life.
 This operation is performed by the so called *shrinkers*.
 You don't need to deal with them directly just yet: just be informed that, once you created a generator, in some libraries you need to wrap it into a more sophisticated structure, called `Arbitrary`, which adds shrinking capabilities.
 That's true in the QuickCheck family libraries.
 Other libraries have integrated shrinkers, and they derive a shrinker the moment you define a generator, making sure that the same domain preconditions used during generation are preserved while shrinking.
+More on this on [Hypothesis - Integrated vs type based shrinking][integrated-vs-type-based-shrinking].

 Shrinking is probably the most useful feature of a PBT library because it generates counterexamples in which every element is relevant to the failure.
 It's easily your best allied during debugging and troubleshooting.